 Taking pets abroad

 The rules for taking your pet abroad vary by country.
-Find out what you have to arrange before your trip.
-And what the requirements are for bringing your pet back to the Netherlands.
+Find out what you need to arrange before you go.

 Important to know

 - Follow the rules of all countries you are travelling to or through with your pet.
-For example, if you travel from the Netherlands to Spain, via Belgium and France, you must comply with the rules of all these countries.
+For instance, if you will travel through Belgium and France on your way to Spain, you must follow the rules of all those countries.

 - Make sure that your pet meets the rules for returning to the Netherlands.